Lhoms/Golang-Challenge/README.md

 - Test added.
 The existing test was not checking GetPricesFor in case of error, only GetPriceFor.

 - In the test I had an intermittent issue related a race condition in the map, that's why I added a Mutex to sync it.
 (I read about a Map Sync but it was less recommended than Mutex)

+- At the end I did a simple refactor to delegate the requests and the collect of these request, so the principal func GetPricesFor is more expressive.